Summary of Departmental Requirements

 The assignments, made by the Department Head in early summer, may require the student to assist the faculty lecturer in preparing materials for class, grading student work, leading review sessions and bookkeeping.
 No student is required to serve as the instructor for a course or have final judgment on course grades.
 In addition, the department requires that all TAs complete a sexual harassment training session given by Human Resources.

 Each student selects a Research Advisor by the last day of spring semester of the first year, submitting their first and second choices to the Co-Chairs of the Graduate Advisory Committee.
-The final choice of Research Advisor requires approval by the Department Head.
-Students should be prepared to begin thesis research in their laboratories by early to mid-May.
+If your Research Advisor is not in the Department of Biological Sciences, you will need to have the Ph.D.
+Student Support Agreement Form signed and returned to the Department Head.
+The final choice of Research Advisor requires approval by the Department Head and students should be prepared to begin thesis research in their laboratories by early to mid-May.

 If after the third rotation they have not yet identified a Research Advisor, students may be permitted to carry out a fourth rotation in May, subject to faculty availability and approval by the Department Head.
 Those students who remain without a Research Advisor after the end of the last rotation must withdraw from the program.